IBM/varnish-operator/docs/monitoring.md

 ### VarnishCluster with Monitoring Stack Example

-The repo has a Helm chart example that installs a simple backend with VarnishCluster to cache it amd Prometheus with Grafana configured to monitor it.
-The chart depends on the Prometheus operator so it has to be installed first.
+The repo has a Helm chart example that installs a simple backend and VarnishCluster to cache requests.
+Additionally, it installs Prometheus with a pre-configured Grafana instance to monitor it.
+This chart depends on the Prometheus operator so it must be installed first.

 It can be installed by cloning the repo and installing the chart: